The BJJ Story

 Hélio Gracie, born October 1, 1913, was a physically frail child.
 After moving in with his brothers in Rio at fourteen, he mostly sat and observed the teaching without being allowed to participate.

-One day, Carlos failed to show up for a private lesson.
+Then, in 1928, Carlos failed to show up for a private lesson.
 Hélio offered to take over.
 But he quickly discovered that many techniques were difficult for him — he was small and lacked strength.
 Instead of giving up, he began modifying the techniques, emphasizing leverage and timing.

 This was the birth of what became known as Gracie jiu-jitsu — a martial art built on the premise that technique could overcome physical superiority.
 Hélio became the living embodiment of this philosophy: the small man who refused to lose.